-People show empathy to the things around them but are completely ignorant to what they cannot see or hear.
-This is the foundation of modern hypocrisy, which is in turn the foundation of modern democracy.
+People show empathy to the things around them but are utterly ignorant of what they cannot see or hear.
+This is the foundation of modern hypocrisy, which is, in turn, the foundation of modern democracy.

-If an animal can be killed and consumed by human beings because it cannot make a scene, then how about the human beings who are ignored by the society?
+If an animal can be killed and consumed by human beings because it cannot make a scene, how about human beings who are ignored by society?
 Can they also be killed and consumed?

 Unfortunately, this is doomed to happen according to the nature of human beings.
 To prevent it from happening, there are only two ways: vote rights and the media.

 The dogs in Yulin cannot vote, but they are still supported by French people, thanks to the French media.
-In the Hunger Games (movie), the key to survive is to catch the sponsors’ eyes.
+In the Hunger Games (movie), the key to survival is catching the sponsors’ eyes.
 To those people without vote rights, only the media can save them.
-If they are out of the sight of the people with vote rights, then they will be killed and consumed.
+If they are out of the sight of the people with vote rights, they will be killed and consumed.